 The early detection of some diseases, including cancer, is pivotal and can increase their therapeutic success rate.
 Nowadays, there are some well-known biomarkers which are indicative of the presence of cancer or other diseases; yet, in most situations, their concentrations in human fluids, such as in urine and serum, are well below the detection limit of the currently used analytical equipment.
 To overcome these limitations, our research team is focused on the development of pre-treatment strategies for biological fluids (simultaneous purification and concentration approaches) to improve the detection and quantification of several diseases biomarkers.

-Development of sustainable recovery processes for value-added compounds with therapeutic properties from biomass
+Development of sustainable recovery processes for high-value compounds with therapeutic properties from biomass

 The consumption of natural compounds with therapeutic features is highly advantageous compared to their synthetic counterparts (which usually lead to adverse effects).
 However, these products are typically extracted by volatile and often toxic solvents, and obtained with low yields and low purity levels.
 Trying to overcome these drawbacks, we have been investigating the use of aqueous solutions of ionic liquids and deep eutectic solvents as alternative solvents for the selective extraction of target compounds, mainly with therapeutic features from biomass, as well as from biomass by-products and wastes.
 Attempts on integrated/biorefinery approaches, always bearing in mind the new challenges of the circular economy and the need to reduce and reuse waste and raw materials, are priority issues in this line of research.
 The cytotoxicity and biological activities of the extracted compounds also are usually appraised.